jonnor/ESC-CNN-microcontroller/braindump.md

 With augmentations, seems to also peak at 59.5% validation during train.
 Testing accuracy also does not improve.
 Overregularized?

+  MACC / frame: 3 199 214
+  ROM size:     197.60 KBytes
+  RAM size:     27.29 KBytes (Minimum: 27.29 KBytes)

+ROM and RAM is OK.
+A lot of MACCs...
+Might be approx 0.5 second inference time?

 #### Multiple instance on SB-CNN
 Quite fast.
 1 minute per epoch.